Rubana Huq: Early life and education

-Huq was born on 9 February in 1964 in Dhaka in the then East Pakistan (now Bangladesh).
+Rubana was born on 9 February in 1964 in Dhaka in the then East Pakistan (now Bangladesh).
 She was educated at Viqarunnisa Noon School and Holy Cross College.
 She completed her master's in English literature from East West University in 2008 and PhD from Jadavpur University in 2018.

 Career

-From 1995 to 2017, Huq served as managing director of the Mohammadi Group, a conglomerate founded by her husband, Annisul Huq.
-In 2017, she became chairperson of the group following Annisul' death.
-She served as the CEO of TV Southasia from 2006 to 2010.
+From 1995 to 2017, Rubana served as managing director of the Mohammadi Group, a ready made garments conglomerate founded by her husband Annisul Haque.
+Rubana served as the chief executive officer of TV Southasia from 2006 to 2010.

+In 2017, she became chairperson of the Mohammadi Group following Annisul's death.

 In 2019, she became the first woman elected president of the Bangladesh Garment Manufacturers and Exporters Association (BGMEA).
-Huq serves on the boards of the BGMEA, the UNFCCC fashion charter, the Asian University for Women (AUW), and Gono Sahajjo Shangstha (GSS).
-On 15 February 2022, Huq became the Vice-chancellor of AUW.
+Rubana also serves on the boards of the BGMEA, the UNFCCC fashion charter, the Asian University for Women (AUW), and Gono Sahajjo Shangstha (GSS).

+On 15 February 2022, Rubana became the Vice-chancellor of Asian University for Women and resigned as BGMEA President.
+She was replaced at the BGMEA by chairman of Crony Group, Neela Hosne Ara.

 Awards and recognitions

-Huq was recognized in the BBC 100 Women series in 2013 and 2014.
+Rubana was recognized in the BBC 100 Women series in 2013 and 2014.
 In 2014, she was awarded the DHL-Daily Star Bangladesh Business Award for "Outstanding Business Women of The Year".

 Personal life

-Huq was married to Annisul Huq until his death in 2017.
-She has three children, Navidul Huq, Wamiq Umaira, and Tanisha Fariaman Huq.
+Rubana is widow of former Mayor of North Dhaka Anisul Haque.
+With him, She has three children.